Beatmania IIDX 23: Copula

 Beatmania IIDX 23: Copula is the 23rd installment of the Beatmania IIDX series.
-The first location test was held at the Tokyo Lesiure Land #2 location in Akihabara, Japan from July 10 through July 12, 2015.
+The first location test was held at the Tokyo Leisure Land #2 location in Akihabara, Japan, from July 10 through July 12, 2015.
 It was released on November 11, 2015.
 It was the last entry in the Beatmania series made by Konami Digital Entertainment before the division was renamed Konami Amusement.

 Gameplay

 For more information about the gameplay of Beatmania IIDX in general, please refer to Beatmania IIDX#Gameplay.

 Beatmania IIDX tasks the player with performing songs through a controller consisting of seven key buttons and a scratchable turntable.
 Hitting the notes with strong timing increases the score and groove gauge bar, allowing the player to finish the stage.
 Failing to do so depletes the gauge until it is empty, abruptly ending the song.

 Beatmania IIDX 23: Copula retains the core gameplay introduced in the first game in the series, and builds upon features added in subsequent versions.
 Notes fall from the top of a vertical track, and players are required to either press buttons or turn turntables as they reach the bottom.
 Copula introduces a number of new features and gameplay elements to this base, including a new "hell charge note", additional beginner note charts available in standard mode, an "Assisted Easy" difficulty mode, and various other adjustments and features.